5 Best Practices for Knowledge Retention

 Studies have shown that active minds learn to store, understand and use new information more easily.
 A busy mind that is used to adapting and processing new information tends to acquire extra information more easily.
 If this part of your brain isn’t active, education may be more difficult for you than for others who are consistently learning.
 This isn’t to say that the skills have to be related – you may have a hobby that you invest time in, which is completely unrelated to your day job but keeps this part of the brain ticking over.

-BOLT Learning provide easy-to-use training and implement learning solutions that aim at maximising the knowledge retention of your employees.
+Sponge provide easy-to-use training and implement learning solutions that aim at maximising the knowledge retention of your employees.
 Get in touch below!

 Maximise knowledge retention